 - Export maps as GeoTIFF.
 Grids can be exported numerically as Grid Exchange Format (GXF)

-Call UsTo discuss whether BAM is the perfect fit for your application and to request a trial license, please contact Gina Lopez: firstname.lastname@example.org +1 (619) 655-0179
+Call UsTo discuss whether BAM is the perfect fit for your application, please contact Gina Lopez: email@example.com +1 (619) 655-0179

 1. Eliminate Diurnal Variation

 Subtle and unpredictable daily changes in Earth’s magnetic field can obscure survey data or even render it unusable.
 Base Station Correction compensates for this effect.
 Read more about ‘Base Station Correction’ on the BOB product page.

 2. Correct for Heading Bias